 What Is Aluminum Foil?

 Aluminum is the earth's third most abundant element.
-Very thin metal sheets of rolled aluminum in its pure form are produced into folded sheets, rolls, and more with a variety of tempers and alloys which give a choice of tensile properties.
+Very thin rolled aluminum sheets in their pure form are produced into folded sheets, rolls, and more with a variety of tempers and alloys that give a choice of tensile properties.
 The foil is extracted from bauxite, which is refined and charged with an electrical current.
 This process is known as electrolytic reduction.

 A cold roller is just two wheels that press a thing together.
 It is a matter of speed and the method of powering it.
 With a couple of pulleys, you could have a hand-cranked roller, or you could do what they did at old grain mills and make use of a donkey or an ox.
 Today though we use much more powerful machines to do it faster and better.